 How Far Along Is The Development Of This Wastewater Treatment Technology?

-Rapid Radicals is working towards pilot-scale development of the Rapid Radicals technology in a municipal setting to provide high-rate treatment during storm events.
+Rapid Radicals is currently piloting the technology in a municipal setting to provide high-rate treatment during storm events.
+This is the fourth scale of piloting, at a fourth order of magnitude, ultimately validating the kinetic factors for full-scale development and demonstrating commercially viable levels of treatment.
 The technology, however, is capable of performing in applications ranging from normal municipal operations, industrial settings, and in disaster relief scenarios.
 Rapid Radicals realizes the detrimental impact untreated discharges can have on water infrastructure throughout the world and works to customize solutions that address such universal problems.

 What Was The Inspiration Behind Rapid Radicals Technology?

 In July 2010, 500-year storms hit Milwaukee, Wisconsin hard and had a detrimental impact on many community member throughout the region including the Marquette University Water Quality Center’s Director, Dr. Daniel Zitomer.
 After experiencing a basement backup firsthand, he decided to take action towards the prevention of high-level wastewater infrastructure failure during large storm events.
 With nearly 25 years of consulting and research experience in wastewater treatment, Dr. Zitomer was confident he had the experience and resources available to tackle this problem faced by communities in over 700 cities around the United States.